More about Planswell

 Arizona

 Renting in Arizona tends to be cheaper than average.
-According to RentCafe, the average US rent in early 2023 was around $1,700.
+According to RentCafe, the average US rent in 2023 was around $1,700.
 In many Arizona cities, however, you can rent for much less than that.
 Phoenix rents average out to just over $1,500 per month, and in Tucson the average is about $1,200 per month.

 Florida